 Spaces needed for now and future

 You’ll need to plan with your spouse or your family when choosing the right unit type for you.
 This is a really important area that will add to the allure of your home.
 Units with one bedroom are amazing for a young professional but might not be so fitting for your marriage and baby plans in the future.
 A duplex or two-family condo might be a better fit long-term.
-It is crucial to visualize the space, how it will fit with your idea of what furniture and fittings you want, and, importantly, how you envision yourself living in that space.
+It is crucial to visualize the space, how it will fit with your idea of what furniture and fittings you want, and, importantly, how you envision yourself living in the condo space.

 Unit’s floor level